Chapter 5. Scanning the system for configuration compliance

 Replace <scan_report.html> with the file name where oscap saves the scan results.

-If you need your system to be compliant with a specific security profile, such as DISA STIG, CIS, or ANSSI, you can prepare a Kickstart file that defines the hardened configuration, customize the configuration with a tailoring file, and start an automated installation of the hardened system.
+To make your system compliant with a specific security profile, such as DISA STIG, CIS, or ANSSI, you can prepare a Kickstart file that defines the hardened configuration, customize it with a tailoring file, and run an automated installation of the hardened system.

 Prerequisites